DatViri/StManager/README.md

 ```

 ### <a name="put-items-id"></a> PUT /api/items/:id
-Edit item based on id
+Edit course based on id

 Request body: